Usage

 None Needs a working node.js installation and an additional npm package

-Quarto Supported only in HTML format Supported in HTML format, SVG output supported in other formats
+Quarto Supported only in HTML format HTML output supported in HTML format, SVG and PNG outputs supported in other formats

-Output size Big : includes the data and code needed to generate the plot Moderate : size of the SVG or HTML output
+Output size Big : includes the data and code needed to generate the plot Moderate : size of the output file

 Plot interactions